marichkazb/SmartAlarm/README.md

 ---
 ## 🚨 Project status

 The SmartAlarm project is currently underway.
-It is being implemented by students at the Computer Science Department (CSE) of Gothenburg University and Chalmers University of Technology.

-The project is currently underway and constitutes a requisite for the course DIT113 of the Bachelor's Degree in Software Engineering and Management.
+This project is being implemented by students and constitutes a requisite for the course DIT113 (Mini Project: Systems Development) of the Bachelor's Degree in Software Engineering and Management, offered by the University of Gothenburg.

->**_NOTE:_** No maintenance or further development of this project is expected to occur beyond the course's duration (Spring 2023).
+>**_NOTE:_** No maintenance or further development of this project is expected to occur beyond the duration of the course (i.e. Spring 2023).

 ---
 ## 👥 Authors and Acknowledgements